-D.2.7.a Health and safety: Fatalities, lost days, injury, occupational disease rates (in own production or manufacturing operations)
+D.3.4 Health and safety: Fatalities, lost days, injury, occupational disease rates (in own extractive operations, which includes JVs)

 Sources: ICESCR, Art.
-7; HRIB 3.3; FLA VII.HSE.30; SA8000; GRI 403-9; SA8000 IV.3.5
+7; HRIB 3.3; FLA VII.HSE.30; SA8000; GRI 403-9: SA8000 IV.3.5

 The company describes the process(es) it has in place to identify its health and safety risks and impacts and it discloses quantitative information on health and safety related to its total workforce, namely: injury rate, fatality rate, lost days (or near- miss frequency rate), and occupational disease rates.